 15. Can I see my PVU Software Subscription & Support entitlements on Passport Advantage Online?

 Yes.
 When you look at your active Software Subscription & Support entitlements on Passport Advantage Online, they will be shown as PVU entitlements.

 16. Does IBM reserve the right to audit a customer?

 Yes, IBM has the right to audit a customer's compliance in accordance with the Passport Advantage and Passport Advantage Express Agreements.

 Customers can use the IBM License Metric Tool (ILMT), which is free, to track their IBM program entitlements.
-Additionally, for a fee customers can substitute Tivoli Asset Discovery for Distributed (TAD4D) which has additional functions.
+Additionally, for a fee customers can substitute IBM BigFix Inventory which includes Tivoli Asset Discovery for Distributed as a supporting program and offers additional functions.

 Use of the IBM License Metric Tool (ILMT) is only required for sub-capacity licensing.
-For more information, please refer to the Sub-capacity FAQ.
+For more information, please refer to the Sub-capacity FAQs.

 IBM has two types of program entitlements in Passport Advantage: